hellodommy/The-Complete-Front-End-Web-Development-Course/5 Javascript for Beginners.md

   - To increment, use `variable++`.
 To decrement, use `variable--`.
   - `+=` and `-=` applies.
 - Concatenate strings using `+` or `,`.
+  - By using a comma, a space is added between automatically.

 ## Boolean operators